bloodyKnuckles/templateking/readme.markdown

 program that dynamically inserts data into the web page.

-It also provides for layering templates so you can have one template for the entire site that is used on every page, one template for each section that is used throughout it's own seciton, one template for each sub-section used on each page in it's particular sub-seciton, and one template for each page.
+It also provides for layering templates so you can have one template for the entire site that is used on every page, one template for each section that is used throughout it's own section, one template for each sub-section used on each page in it's particular sub-seciton, and one template for each page.